 The ATH-M50x deliver a warm, defined bottom end with detailed clarity across the entire frequency spectrum.

 The ATH-M50x is one of the most comfortable studio headphones on the market.
-The ear cups swivel 90° (in both directions, effectively 180°) which means they sit comfortably around the shoulders or rest flat on a table or surface.
+The ear cups swivel 90° (in both directions, effectively 180°), which means they sit comfortably around the shoulders or rest flat on a table or surface.
 The ear cups on the ATH-M50x also fold independently, making single-ear listening more comfortable than ever.
 This is especially great for DJs.

 The ATH-M50x is an over-ear headphone with a very comfortable fit.
 The ear pads have also received an upgrade, making them softer and more comfortable than the ATH-M50.
-The headband is also well-padded adding to the comfort.
-This is great for extended studio sessions which require long periods of listening on the headphones.
+The headband is also well-padded, adding to the comfort.
+This is great for extended studio sessions which require long periods of listening on headphones.

 The ATH-M50x comes with three detachable cable choices; a 3.9ft straight cable for mobile devices, a 9.8ft straight cable, and a 3.9ft – 9.8ft coiled cable.
 Having these three options makes the headphones versatile for any application.
 The connector at the headphone is twist-lock to ensure the cable doesn’t pull out accidentally.

 Audio-Technica ATH-M50x Studio Headphones Conclusion

-If you’re looking for a versatile headphone for studio use or general listening, then the ATH-M50x will be a great choice.
+If you’re looking for versatile headphones for studio use or general listening, then the ATH-M50x will be a great choice.
 The headphones offer a decent amount of isolation which is good for both studio and travel.
 The three cable options make the ATH-M50x perfect for any application or device.

 The Sony MDR-7506 has been a popular choice for a little over 2 decades.
 Not many electronic products can make this claim, especially with zero changes to the product since the first release!